Ishan1812/Project-Indian-Startups-Analysis/Introduction.md

 ## Project Overview

 The primary goal of this project is to gain valuable insights into the Indian startup ecosystem using real-world data.
-We have conducted a thorough analysis to answer key questions about funding trends, regional distribution, startup growth, job creation, and more.
+I have conducted a thorough analysis to answer key questions about funding trends, regional distribution, startup growth, job creation, and more.
 My analysis is based on a diverse and extensive dataset sourced from reliable sources, ensuring the accuracy and relevance of the findings.

 ## Key Questions Explored